NVIDIA/kubevirt-gpu-device-plugin/README.md

 ## Prerequisites
 - Need to have Nvidia GPU configured for GPU pass thorugh or vGPU.
 Quickstart section provides details about this
-- Kubernetes version should be greater than equal to v1.11
+- Kubernetes version >= v1.11
+- Kubevirt release >= v0.22.0
+- Kubevirt GPU feature gate should be enabled.
+Feature gate is enabled by creating a ConfigMap.
+ConfigMap yaml can be found under /examples

 ## Quick Start